lemppu/openrw/rwgame/config/README.md

 ## Idea

 Other components just include header [config.h](config.h), that is a small interface to the whole Configurator.
-The actual work happens in [core class] (core.h), that uses INI-file parser and argument parser as needed and manages the data for option values, that can be queried and changed by clients via GetValue/SetValue interface provided by the Configurator.
+The actual work happens in [core class](core.h), that uses INI-file parser and argument parser as needed and manages the data for option values, that can be queried and changed by clients via GetValue/SetValue interface provided by the Configurator.

 Core manages one set of active configuration whose build preference, from lowest to highest is: